derekfeger/visibility_analysis/README.md

 separators, not a single back slash (`\`), a forward slash (`/`), or any other separator.
 Also, your filepath must sit between the double quotes.

+- Also Important: The path you specify for `output_directory` must already exist before you run the tool.
+The script will crash if it does not.
+If you want the analysis outputs stored in a folder does not already exist, create it in your file browser first.

 - You may specify units for `buffersize` if you wish.
 Arc is very specific about how units should be written out (e.g. Feet, Meters, DecimalDegrees).
 Consult Arc documentation for other units if you are having problems.